 -Momentum Dash, which is actually a Chrome extension.
 It looks like a desktop screensaver with a beautiful image that changes every day and I love it because it pops up any time you open a new tab.
 It prompts you to set your intention for the day and you can write your to-do list on there.
 I actually use their paid, premium version because it allows you to set countdowns along the top bar,

 -Coach.me This is an excellent habit-tracking app, where you set goals and check in every day to report how you went with it.
-For an extra fee, you can even get paired up with an accountability coach who will check in every day to see how you went with your goals
+For an extra fee, you can even get paired up with an accountability coach who will check in every day to see how you went with your fitness and body goals.

 -Focusmate.
 Okay, so this one definitely isn’t for everyone, but it’s absolutely changed my life when it comes to getting sh*t done!
 You book time slots where you’re paired with a virtual study buddy for 50-minute, focused productivity sprints.
 You tell each other what you’re working on and they’re there in the background (via video) while you work away, then you both check in again at the end and say how you went.
 It’s definitely a little strange to begin with, but I’ve been about 10 x more productive since I started using it